-HeadTrip, a Nano Brewery, to Open at Hudson-Stow Border
+Headtrip, a Nano Brewery, to Open at Hudson-Stow Border

 click to enlarge

 Nick Seagle has been home-brewing for just over six years, but he says the time has come to make the leap.
-He’ll be taking that jump with partner Tom Mitchell, when the pair opens HeadTrip Brewery this summer on the Stow-Hudson border.
+He’ll be taking that jump with partner Tom Mitchell, when the pair opens Headtrip Brewery this summer on the Stow-Hudson border.

 “I’m ready to take that next step,” says Seagle, who is sharing some of his latest creations with a small group of thirsty listeners.
 “I have been getting incredible feedback on my beers.
 I just needed that nudge.”